esperanca/personal_website/src/posts/weeknotes-36.md

 Sometimes recurring ceremonies become boring.
 Last July I received this feedback about the Visual Stand-up.
 Some people were not satisfied with the format.
 Others wanted to know more about some of the projects or initiatives.
 Some questioned if we really needed to meet every week.

 A messy, chaotic problem.
 I was also having mixed signals about the problem, there was little agreement about anything.
-Design Thinking to the rescue: I conducted some research with XDs (new joiners, design managers, content people).
-We also had two workshops with the XD Leadership.
-And many rounds of conversations with the people who provided the initial feedback.
+Design Thinking to the rescue: We started with a workshop with the XD Leads.
+With some of the assumptions and questions in place, I conducted research with XDs (new joiners, design managers,  people across disciplines).
+We followed up with rounds of conversations with the people who provided the initial feedback.

 The first change we made was to create a 10-minute slot called Show the Thing.
-It is straightforward: you book a slot and share your work or learnings with more time.
+It is straightforward: Designers book a slot and share their work or learnings with more time.
 Mr Jason Bootle helped to set-up this.
-Michela is now coordinating, and we had at least 6 short talks.
+Michela is now coordinating.
+Since we started we had about 8 talks, covering all disciplines.

-After the initial changes, I was still getting some comments about the value of the sessions.
+However, I was still getting some comments about the value of the sessions.
 I had a hard time trying to figure out what was the real issue.
-But one day, I had a moment of clarity about what was going wrong.
+But one day, I had a moment of clarity.
 What was missing was novelty and inspiration.
+Breaking the routine.

 With that in mind, we trialled a new format: every other week we would replace one Visual Stand-up with the XD Bridge.